pawandeepthind/devtoolkit/README.md

 ## Coming Soon

-  * Ansible playbook for usual setup
+  * Ansible playbook for usual operations like
-    * Setup of downloaded devtoolkit_docker.tar
     * Setup for extension deployment
     * Setup for building the customization
     * Setup for CDT build